SiGhTfOrbACQ/ponyos/README.md

 The wallpaper that comes with PonyOS is by BlueDragonHans and is released under the terms of the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License (distribution in this form does not qualify as a derivative work).

+Pony art used for icons by KiNcHeFF (Terminal icon, CC BY) and ZuTheSkunk (Julia Fractal icon and Draw icon, CC BY-NC-SA)